Andalusian cadence: Derivative keys

 Using a capotasto or scordature, other keys can be obtained, mainly derived from the two basic keys.
 Flamenco guitarist Ramón Montoya and singer Antonio Chacón were among the first to use the new keys, which have distinctive names:

 Music examples featuring Andalusian cadences

+Classical music

+One of the better-known pieces in the common-practice era to feature the Andalusian cadence is the Chaconne from Bach's second violin partita in D minor.